udyux/vue-of-life/README.md

 ## Usage

 Click Start to start iterating generations.
-Click Pause to stop and Resume.
+Click Pause to stop and Resume to continue.

 Before starting or while paused, you can click Import to set a saved initial grid state or Export to copy the current grid state.